kennethli319/kennethli319.github.io/notes/audio-jacobian-lens.md

 - Using the distributed top-100 signature raises this to about **81% across two separately fitted maps**.
 - The distributed result stays near **80% on strict unseen-word examples** and reaches roughly **90–92% in matched cross-speaker, cross-word ABX tests**, above spectrum-matched random transports.

-On these held-out evaluations, the fitted maps expose more phone-predictive structure than spectrum-matched random transports, and the top-100 signature predicts phones better than rank 1 alone.
-That pattern could reflect distributed phone coding, correlated acoustic cues, or structure introduced by the supervised alignment and prototypes.
+To me, the important observation is compositional: the distributed pattern carries much more recoverable phone information than its brightest coordinate.
+One interpretation is that human vocabulary directions are being borrowed to describe something more acoustic and less literal.
+Other interpretations remain possible—the supervised alignment and prototypes may contribute structure—which is why the next experiments should test reconstruction, transfer, and controlled contrasts rather than settle the meaning by description alone.

 These measurements use automatically aligned **native 20 ms states**.
-The explorer pools five states into overlapping **100 ms display cells**.
+The public explorer pools five states into overlapping **100 ms display cells with an 80 ms hop**.
 Those cells aid visualization but are not phone boundaries, probabilities, or a separately validated classifier.

 <figure class="note-figure">
   <a href="{{ '/assets/img/audio-jacobian-lens/phone-signature-view.png' | relative_url }}">